BN - Reprocessing Events Using On Demand Event Maintenance

 - You will have the option to reprocess Events back to a status of Assign Benefit Program or to a status of Re-Enter.
 It is critical to reprocess all Events that are not used for enrollments back to a status of Assign Benefit Program to ensure all potential changes in eligibility or enrollments has been captured before moving forward since these Events are tied to specific HR Job rows.
 You will need to make a judgement call when reprocessing manual Events (SAV, ADM, UIA, FSA) whether to use Assign Benefit Program or Re-Enter based on whether eligibility has potentially changed on or near your Event Date.
 When you reprocess back to Assign Benefit Program, you are effectively telling Benefits Administration to start over and re-evaluate the eligibility criteria first and the system will remove any elections you had made in that Event.
 When you reprocess back to Re-Enter, Benefits Administration will not re-evaluate the eligibility criteria and will remember the elections you had entered when you initially processed that Event.

 - OE and Hire Events are used for employee self-service.
-When an employee enrolls using these Events, the Events are tagged with the employee's Empl_ID which serves as their electronic signature.
+When an employee enrolls on line, the Events are tagged with the employee's Empl_ID which serves as their electronic signature.
 These Events may be reprocessed if the employee wants to make changes the same day they have submitted their enrollment choices.
-After that point, reprocessing the Events will invalidate that electronic signature, only the original election would be transmitted to the vendors and employees would receive a confirmation statement based on the initial enrollment election only.
-Employees will need to complete paper applications and enrollments would need to be entered using a manual ADM Event.
+After that point, reprocessing the Events will invalidate that electronic signature.
+Only the original election would be transmitted to the SGL and ICI vendors, all other vendors will receive updates as changes are made within the 30-day enrollment period, and employees will receive updated confirmation statements based on their enrollment changes.
+Employees will be required to complete paper applications if a change is needed for SGL and ICI, and these enrollments would need to be manually entered using an ADM Event.

 - When reprocessing Events, you need to skip over any Events that have been Voided, permanently Closed to processing (OE Events), or Disconnected.